 Tag management software varies almost as much as the projects that use NFC tags.
 There’s healthcare systems, round management systems (for example security guards), marketing platforms and so on.
 There’s even tag management software so you can update the details of your pet when you hang an NFC tag to their collar.

-Here at NFC.Today we are a methodical bunch so we like putting things into categories.
-And we’ll do this by splitting tag management software into two : App systems and Web systems.
+To try and keep things simple, we’ll split tag management software into two : App systems and Web systems.

 App tag management systems

-Now most tag management systems using an App are not solely based around the App.
-The point here is that they generally require an App to be used at the front end while a back end web based system manages the whole system.
-These management systems tend to be closed loop which means that the person scanning the tags is known and will have previously downloaded an App.
-A good example of this is healthcare round management.
+Most App based tag management systems use the App as a link to data in on the internet/in the cloud.
+In some cases, these management systems tend to be closed loop which means that the person scanning the tags is known and will have previously downloaded an App.
+A good example of this is healthcare or security guard round management.

-There are a large number of companies on the market doing this and as NFC.Today is a global website, it would be difficult to start naming them.
-However, they generally have a web based management system which may for example log all the tags and where they are – maybe in residential houses.
-Then healthcare professionals who will travel round visiting those houses can scan the tags with the App and update information about patient.
+There are a large number of companies on the market now providing round management software.
+In addition, they generally have a web based management system which may for example log all the tags and where they are – maybe in residential houses.
 It’s quick, easy and saves a huge amount of paperwork.

 The NFC tags are being used in the correct way.
 They are simply acting as an ID linking the App with data somewhere being a secure website.
 The healthcare professional must have the App to access the data and modify any details behind it.

 Now, in the instance described above, you could argue that there’s not actually any need for the App.
 In reality, a secure section of a website and scan of the tag linking to a particular patient page would work just as well.
 However, in reality the App tends to do much more.